-If you're in the market for a daily activity tracker, chances are you're looking at the Fitbit or BodyMedia.
-Either one can help in your quest to get fit or lose weight.
-While they are similar in function and price, there are some differences to be aware of when trying to decide which one to buy.
+If you're in the market for a daily activity tracker, there are a lot of options to choose from.
+Generally, any one of them can help in your quest to get fit or lose weight.
+While most are pretty similar in function and price, there are some differences to be aware of when trying to decide which one to buy.

 Wearing the Unit